ChristinaBohn/team-profile-generator/README.md

 ## What I Learned

-This was an intimidating project to begin - requiring more code written from scratch than anything I've worked on yet.
+This was an intimidating project to begin, requiring more code written from scratch than anything I've worked on yet.
 Breaking the application down into smaller tasks and keeping the code in an organized file structure was very helpful in moving forward.

 Reading API documentation was another huge help in this project, as well as seeing how writing unit tests can help in designing simple code that accomplishes its given task.

+One of my most persistent challeges in building this application was keeping in mind the parameters that get passed into constructor functions.
+For example, I was passing "answers" from Inquirer questions into the new Employee constructors, which created some oddly structured objects rather than each prompt answer filling its designated property.
+This was fixed by paying attention to the order parameters were passed in and how they were called.

 ## Usage